 - Remove stems and slice.

 - Place sliced strawberries in large bowl.
-Sprinkle with 1 tbsp sugar, combine.
+Sprinkle with 1 tablespoon sugar, combine.
 Set aside.

 - Preheat oven to 425°

-- In a measuring cup or small bowl, combine 2 tbsp apple cider vinegar (or lemon juice) to 1 cup non-dairy milk.
+- In a measuring cup or small bowl, combine 2 tablespoon apple cider vinegar (or lemon juice) to 1 cup non-dairy milk.
 Set aside a few minutes to let it sour.